Bollywood biggie Nagarjuna finally gets a release date - ExBulletin

 Bollywood biggie Nagarjuna finally gets a release date

 It is a known fact that Akkineni Nagarjuna is making a movie called Brahmastra in Hindi.
-The film has been in the works for over two years now and a few weeks ago the whole filming was also wrapped up.
+The movie has been in the works for over two years now and a few weeks ago all of the filming was also finished.

 Now the latest update is that the film’s release date has been locked on September 9, 2022.
-The news is that up to ten teasers will be released in the coming days.
+The news is that up to ten teasers will be released in the next few days.
 These teasers will be introductions to the characters of the main actors.

 The film stars Nagarjuna, Ranbir Kapoor and Alia Bhatt in key roles.
 Ayan Mukherjee is directing this film which has Amitabh Bachchan as another main actor.
 The film is produced by Karan Johar.